Monumental shift or mixed bag? Pope allows same-sex blessings.

 Earlier this year, Catholic bishops in Germany voted to allow the blessing of same-sex couples.
 A number of priests in the city of Cologne blessed same-sex couples outside the Catholic cathedral as an act of defiance against their diocese’s conservative archbishop, who said it was impermissible.

-Conservative bishops sent Pope Francis a letter, asking him to clarify the Vatican’s position on a series of theological questions surrounding the issue.
+Conservative bishops sent Francis a letter, asking him to clarify the Vatican’s position on a series of theological questions surrounding the issue.

-Pope Francis responded that it could be permissible to bless same-sex couples – and this week’s declaration expanded on some of the points that have become the hallmark of his decade-long papacy.
+Francis responded that it could be permissible to bless same-sex couples – and this week’s declaration expanded on some of the points that have become the hallmark of his decadelong papacy.

-“[I]n our dealings with people, we must not lose pastoral charity, which should permeate all our decisions and attitudes,” he told the German bishops.
+“In our dealings with people, we must not lose pastoral charity, which should permeate all our decisions and attitudes,” he told the German bishops.

 “The defense of objective truth is not the only expression of this charity; it also includes kindness, patience, understanding, tenderness, and encouragement,” he continued.
 “Therefore, we cannot become judges who only deny, reject, and exclude.”